 “Therefore, a prisoner of the Lord, beseech you, that you walk worthy of the vocation in which you are called.
 With all humility, and mildness, with patience, supporting one another in charity, careful to keep the unity of the spirit in the bond of peace.
 One body, and one spirit: as you are called in one hope of your vocation.
 One Lord, one faith, one baptism.
 One God and Father of all, who is above all, and through all, and in us all.”

-Despite the fact that St. Paul refutes second baptism in the above passage, this error rises and falls on a single verse, which is most often taken from the King James Version (KJV) of the Bible:
+Despite the fact that St. Paul refutes second baptism in the above passage, this error of pentecostalism rises and falls on a single verse, which is most often taken from the King James Version (KJV) of the Bible:

 “He said unto them, Have ye received the Holy Ghost since ye believed?
 And they said unto him, We have not so much as heard whether there be any Holy Ghost.”